bigmlcom/python/README.md

 Please, bear in mind that resource creation is asynchronous except for **predictions**.
-Therefore when you create a new source, a new dataset or a new model even if you receive an immediate response from the BigML servers, the fully creation of the resource can take from a few seconds to a few days depending on the size of the resource and BigML's load.
+Therefore when you create a new source, a new dataset or a new model even if you receive an immediate response from the BigML servers, the full creation of the resource can take from a few seconds to a few days depending on the size of the resource and BigML's load.
 A resource is not fully created until its status is `bigml.api.FINISHED`.
 See